RogerGustavoSF/Projeto_Uber/README.md

-# Uber Database Project
+# Uber Database
-Database developed in MySQL and SQLServer inspired by the Uber app.
+Database developed in SQLServer inspired by the Uber app.